 The Dolomites are a mountain range located in northeastern Italy.
 As of 2009, the Dolomites are recognized as a UNESCO World Heritage Site.
 With rolling green hills, curvy mountain roads, and sharp peaks, the Dolomites were practically made for a road trip!

 The Dolomites experience two peak tourist seasons, Summer for hiking, climbing, and mountain biking, and Winter for skiing.
 I was warned by many to avoid the July, as it is the busiest time of the year, but I still felt that we had room to breathe on the trails.
 If you want to avoid the crowds completely then I recommend visiting in the shoulder season, although expect cooler temperatures.

-The Dolomites can be reached by car from Venice in approximately 2 hours.
+The Dolomites can be reached by car from Venice for a Dolomites road trip in approximately 2 hours.
 It is also possible to fly into Milan, however the drive is a bit longer.

 Both Italian and German are spoken in the Dolomites.
 In fact, we actually spoke more German than Italian during our stay in the mountains.
 The dual language can get a bit confusing when planning your trip, as each location has both an Italian and a German name.
 For example, Ortisei and Urtijëi are the same place.
 Be sure to watch out for that when planning your route!

 Okay so you don’t actually NEED to have a car to visit the Dolomites.
 However, as this is a road trip in the Dolomites itinerary, it makes that I share all of the rental details.
 Having a car will give you tons more flexibility for your trip, and make your adventure a whole lot easier.
 I will say, however, that some of the roads are super narrow and windy (and I mean SUPER narrow and SUPER windy).
 Make sure that you feel comfortable driving on foreign roads.